srfoster65/simple_logging_config/docs/api/reference.md

 configure_logging()
 ```

-See [API Examples](api_examples.md) for more detialed use cases.
+See [API Examples](api_examples.md) for more detailed use cases.

 ### Handler Logging Levels

 slc_levels sets the log level for each handler defined in the selected config.
-The first value is applied to the first handler, etc. If less values are supplied than attahced handlers then the remaining handlers log level is unchanged.
+The first value is applied to the first handler, etc. If less values are supplied than attached handlers then the remaining handlers' log level are unchanged.
 Each level can be an integer or string defining a configured level.
 If a value of None (or '-') is specified then the level is unchanged.

 #### Handler Logging Level Defaults